ismahahmed/Data-Ops-Challenge/README.md

 ```

 ## Inputting Data and Querying
 The rest of the script is available <a href="https://github.com/ismahahmed/Data-Ops-Challenge/tree/main/data_challenge.py">here</a>.
-In the script I include creating the `srd_member_info` table, inserting data for the eligible members in April 2022 as well as answering the questions below.
+In the script I include creating the `std_member_info` table, inserting data for the eligible members in April 2022 as well as answering the questions below.

 ## Questions answered in the script